 - Glass can be substituted for acrylic in some ranges, reducing cost and weight

 - Glass doors give the illusion of a bigger kitchen.

 - Glass doors are super easy to clean.

 - This type of door is very heavy, thus making it tricky to install & are more expensive than other doors.

 - You can see clutter through a glass cabinet door, so could be more difficult for a practical kitchen cabinet.

 - More limited in design choice as not all styles offer glass as an option.

 High-gloss kitchen doors are created in a range of different types – laminate, thermofoil or high-gloss painted wood or lacquered wood.
 Applied in a similar way as vinyl, high-gloss cupboards offer depth and look great in a two-tone kitchen.

 - The light reflecting off the surface makes the room look bigger.

-- High-gloss cabinets are usually waterproof.
+- High-gloss cabinets are more water resistant than other materials.